CodersOS/image-creator-server/docs/README.md

 The server can transform any docker image into an iso file as long as certain things are made certain:

 1. The docker image creates the iso file itself.
 Possibly with the last command.
-That this is done is not the responsibility of the server but if the request.
+That this is done is not the responsibility of the server but of the request.
 2. To get the iso file, the server looks for and executes this code:
    ```
    /toiso/iso_path.sh